 The Government Investment in Decarbonising Industry Fund is addressing some of the impacts to industry by providing funding to New Zealand-based private sector businesses to accelerate the decarbonisation of industrial process heat.
 Applications for the next round of funding are expected to open in mid-April.

 MfE’s intention is that national direction (and non-statutory guidance) is in place by 31 December 2021 when the amendments in the RMA relating to climate change mitigation take effect.
 This is intended to support local authority decision-making and will also align with the timeframes to produce the first emissions reduction plan under the CCRA.

 MfE is consulting on its proposals until 20 May 2021 and feedback can be provided via MfE’s website.

-Please reach out to one of our experts if you require assistance in understanding how the proposals will affect your business or in drafting a submission on the proposals.
+Please get in touch with one of our experts if you require assistance in understanding how the proposals will affect your business or in drafting a submission on the proposals.

 Read more of our related insights.View all insights